influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/u_d_f_node.md

 ### Combine

 Combine this node with itself.
-The data is combine on timestamp.
+The data is combined on timestamp.

 ```javascript